 Virtually all Americans will require nursing care at some time in their lives.
-The recent nursing shortage raises concerns that must be addressed in California and nationwide, especially in light of national healthcare reform and the expected substantial increase in numbers of Californians who will have health insurance in 2014.
+The recent nursing shortage raises concerns that must be addressed in California and nationwide, especially in light of national healthcare reform and the substantial increase in numbers of Californians who have health insurance as of 2014.

-Notwithstanding recent efforts by former Governor Schwarzenegger's Nurse Education Initiative to increase the state's capacity to train nurses, California remains among the states with the lowest number of registered nurses per capita (743.1 versus the U.S. average of 920.9 per 100,000).
+Notwithstanding efforts by former Governor Schwarzenegger's Nurse Education Initiative to increase the state's capacity to train nurses, California remains among the states with the lowest number of employed registered nurses per capita (726 versus the U.S. average of 929 per 100,000).
 Causes of the nursing shortage include rapid population growth (especially of those over age 65) and an aging nursing workforce (half of California's licensed nurses are age 50 and older).
-Current nurse staffing ratios for California hospitals and national accreditation standards limiting the number of hours medical residents can work have created further demand.
-The recent downturn in the
+Although the nursing workforce is showing signs of stabilizing, workforce analysts caution against assuming the nursing shortage has been fully addressed.
+As the economy recovers and the unemployment rate declines, an estimated 118,000 nurses are expected to leave the profession, which will leave still more vacancies to fill.